Sectarian violence: Northern Ireland

 Politics in the North is not politics exploiting religion.
 That is far too simple an explanation: it is one which trips readily off the tongue of commentators who are used to a cultural style in which the politically pragmatic is the normal way of conducting affairs and all other considerations are put to its use.
 In the case of Northern Ireland the relationship is much more complex.
 It is more a question of religion inspiring politics than of politics making use of religion.
 It is a situation more akin to the first half of seventeenth century England than to the last quarter of twentieth‑century Britain.

 The period from 1969 to 1998 is known as "The Troubles", a period of frequent violence and tense relations between Northern Ireland's communities.
 About one in eight females and one in five males in Northern Ireland identified themselves as belonging to no religion.
-However, people of no religion and are still generally attributed a Catholic or Protestant identity based on their ancestry and upbringing, both by the community in general and the state.
+However, people of no religion are still generally attributed a Catholic or Protestant identity based on their ancestry and upbringing, both by the community in general and the state.
 Government advice recommends that in situations where an individual chooses not to identify as a member of the Catholic or Protestant community, individuals responsible for Equal Opportunities monitoring should determine communal affiliation on the basis of information such as name, address, schools attended or hobbies.
 People of no religion are less likely to support the main, constitution-oriented main political parties, or more likely to support a more neutral political party such as the Alliance Party of Northern Ireland.

 About two-thirds of people with no religion tend to think of themselves as neither unionist or nationalist, although a much higher percentage of those with no religion tend to think of themselves as unionist than nationalist.